LachlanLay/COVID-Dashboard/README.md

 # Data-Analytics-Projects
-A cleaning of a COVID-19 dataset (infection rate as of May 2021)
+A cleaning of a COVID-19 dataset (infection rate as of May 2021).
+Dataset can be accessed here: https://ourworldindata.org/covid-deaths